Ireland's Olympic rowing heroes return home after taking gold and bronze in Tokyo

-Ireland's Olympic medal-winning rowers have returned home after collecting a gold and bronze medal at the 2020 Olympic Games in Tokyo.
+Ireland's Olympic medal-winning rowers have returned home after collecting gold and bronze medals at the 2020 Olympic Games in Tokyo.

-Skibbereen's Paul O'Donovan and Fintan McCarthy, who won gold in the men's lightweight double sculls, will return home to Cork on Sunday ahead of a low-key homecoming due to the coronavirus pandemic.
+Skibbereen's Paul O'Donovan and Fintan McCarthy, who won gold in the men's lightweight double sculls, returned home to Cork on Sunday ahead of a low-key homecoming due to the pandemic.

 Meanwhile, the quartet of Emily Hegarty, Fiona Murtagh, Eimear Lambe, and Aifric Keogh, who secured a bronze medal in the women's fours, were greeted by cheering family members at Dublin Airport as they made their return from Tokyo.